 Detox Profile: Genetic Genie also assesses single nucleotide polymorphisms (SNPs) in detox enzymes.
 SNPs are small mutations in your genetic code.
-Some SNPs have no effect on health, while other can have big effects on health.
+Some SNPs have no effect on health, while other can have big effects.
 Whole-genome sequencing, such as the service offered by Nebula Genomics, gives customers the data for these health report results.

 Consumer DNA sequencing companies like Ancestry and 23andMe record only a small amount of the genome.
-If using the Genetic Genie test with data from these services, users do not have a complete picture of their health data.
+If using the Genetic Genie test with data from these services, users cannot get a complete picture of their health data.

 How to use Genetic Genie

 “23andMe, AncestryDNA, MyHeritage, FTDNA (Family Tree DNA), Living DNA, HomeDNA, Genes for Good, WeGene (China), 23Mofang (China) raw data file or Whole Genome Sequence or Whole Exome Sequence (WGS/WES) VCF file.”

 As stated before, the process takes just a few minutes, depending on the file size.
 The company does not ask for any personal information.
-Simply upload various raw DNA file types. (e.g. 23andMe, AncestryDNA, VCF, etc.)
+Simply upload various raw DNA file types. (e.g., 23andMe data, AncestryDNA, VCF, etc.)

 Review of Genetic Genie Reports

 Review of GenVue Discovery

 This is the service’s flagship DNA health reporting product.
 It offers a very detailed user interface with many options.
 GenVue Discovery scans uploaded DNA genome data to identify important variants.
 It then compares that variant data to databases on genomic health research to provide the following information: